-Cusco is a backpacker’s paradise, but it is also very full of tourists and travelers.
-The city is stunning and the mix of cultures you will find makes for one hell of a historical experience.
+Cusco is a backpacker’s paradise, but very full of tourists.
+The city is stunning and the mix of cultures makes for one hell of a historical experience.
 Architecture ranging from Incan to colonial Spanish makes this entire city pretty much a unique historical artifact, but one that is vibrant with life.
 Quechua women in traditional garb roam the streets with their dressed up alpacas and little children.
 While this is undeniably a money grab, it is as adorable and colorful a money grab as you can find.

 Iquitos is a unique city because it is impossible to get to by road.
 I did not go, but you can go via air or river travel.
 If you are wanting to go see the Amazon while you are in Peru, then Iquitos is where you want to be.